profRaf/SCP/release/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You will need the AWS IS214 Student EC2 Instance (AMI) You are receiving 2 folders:

+* ICA: This is the corporate website
+* scripts: These are IT Operations scripts

 ### Requirements

-For SCP 1.0.0 to work you need:
+For SCP 1.2.0 to work you need:

-* Django framework
-* Python
+* Production Instance